MoonSHRD/p2chat/README.md

 I've separated mdns from rendezvous point, so you can try both of methods as you  wish

+## What's the main difference and how it could be implemented as MoonShard solution

+Simply words, both methods use DHT for peerdiscovery

+mDNS using micro-dns service, which means that routing node in the network should support this service.
+Most of modern routers should support it, but not everyone (i.g. mDNS will definetly not working at Moscow subways as we learned in fields testing) Also not sure mDNS will work from mobile ad-hoc points, but have not tested it this far

+Rendezvous point is better solution, and also should decrease battery consumption Also it should better connect local chats with cloud (remote) nodes.
+Rendezvous also great when thereare a lot of offline nodes behind NAT and it hard to connect with them

+Probably will switch to SONM solution, but as far we are fully accomplish with libp2p stack

 ## How to build
 require go version >=1.11 , so make sure your `go version` is okay